lexin4ever/clan-site/README.md

-# Inforbix standalone and widget version on angularjs
+# Template project using angularjs
 =====================================================

 We starter new implementation on [AngularJS][1]